 A complementary viewpoint, important for finiteness and representability statements, is that Stokes torsors admit \emph{skeleton} descriptions: one chooses a sufficiently fine stratified CW decomposition of the regular collar and encodes Stokes cocycles by labels on a low-dimensional skeleton, subject to face relations.
 This philosophy is central in the skeleton approach of \cite{TeyssierSkeletons} and is compatible with the general constructible/exit-path perspective (see \cite{Treumann2009,LurieHTT}).

-\begin{proposition} Let $K$ be a locally finite CW decomposition of $N^\circ$ adapted to the Stokes wall stratification, so that each open cell lies in a single stratum on which the Stokes preorder is constant.
+\begin{proposition}[Skeletal encoding on a stratified $2$-skeleton] Let $K$ be a locally finite CW decomposition of $N^\circ$ adapted to the Stokes wall stratification, so that each open cell lies in a single stratum on which the Stokes preorder is constant.
 Fix an orientation on each $1$-cell.
 Then the groupoid $\Sec(\pi)$ is equivalent to the gauge groupoid whose: \begin{itemize} \item objects are assignments of labels $u_e\in \St_\Phi(S(e))$ for each oriented $1$-cell $e$ (with $u_{\bar e}=u_e^{-1}$); \item subject to the $2$-cell relations: for every oriented $2$-cell $f$ with boundary word $\partial f=e_1^{\epsilon_1}\cdots e_m^{\epsilon_m}$ one has the constraint

 \item morphisms are vertex gauges $h_v\in \St_\Phi(S(v))$ acting by $u_e\mapsto h_{t(e)}\,u_e\,h_{s(e)}^{-1}$. \end{itemize} In particular, isomorphism classes in $\Sec(\pi)$ are precisely gauge classes of such edge-label data. \end{proposition}